segersniels/slackdo/README.md

 ## Prerequisites
 - Ruby
 - [Slack Incoming Webhook](https://my.slack.com/services/new/incoming-webhook)
-  - Configure the webhook to your liking and either point the webhook to yourself or a seperate todo channel
+  - Configure the webhook to your liking and either point the webhook to yourself or a separate todo channel

 ## Installation
 ```